The parts of a fiddle

 If you look down the body of the fiddle when you’re ready to play it, this is how it appears.
 There are 4 strings.
 These are generally tuned to G (the lowest note, and the thickest string), on the left hand side, then D, then A, and then E (the highest note, and the thinnest string), on the right.

 The fingerboard is a short length of hard wood that is glued in place on the neck of the fiddle.
-They are generally made from ebony.
+It is generally made from ebony.

 The f holes